STAN’S NOTUBES AVION DISC PRO – A GOOD BUT NOT STANDOUT ROAD DISC WHEELSET

 The best mid-depth and aero wheels do a better job of quickly deflecting the crosswinds than what I experienced with the Avions.
 While manageable, at 150lbs (68kg) I found myself getting pushed around a good deal more than I would have liked or experienced with the best wheelsets in the 10-15 mph April winds I experienced for many days during my testing.

-At USD$2250/€2400 MSRP and several hundred less from stores with high customer satisfaction ratings that have them in stock at the best prices (Amazon, Bike24), they fall in the mid-price range alongside road disc brake wheels like those from Reynolds 46 Aero, Mavic Cosmic Pro Carbon SL C and Zipp 303 Firecrest.
-I haven’t evaluated the latest versions of all these wheels but compared to those I have and those in the slightly lower priced carbon road disc wheelset neighborhood (Reynolds Assault SLG, Shimano Dura Ace C40, Fulcrum Quattro Carbon), the Avion Disc Pro is a good performing road disc brake wheelset but doesn’t set itself apart from the others.
+At USD$2250/€2400 MSRP they fall in the mid-price range alongside road disc brake wheels like those from Reynolds 46 Aero, Mavic Cosmic Pro Carbon SL C. I haven’t evaluated the latest versions of all these wheels but compared to those I have, like the Zipp 303 Firecrest disc tubeless and those in the slightly lower priced carbon road disc wheelset neighborhood (Reynolds Assault SLG, Shimano Dura Ace C40, Fulcrum Quattro Carbon), the Avion Disc Pro is a good performing road disc brake wheelset but doesn’t set itself apart from the others.

 For those of you who like to take the occasional ride off road, I also found these wheels very surefooted on dirt and gravel trails.
 Dropping the tubeless tires down to 35psi or so gives you a set of wheels you ride can comfortably and capably with some of the alternative set and probably on cyclocross circuit.
 Again, the same can be said for several of the wheelsets mentioned just above that are tubeless and other, more expensive ones like the ENVE SES 4.5AR or 3.4 disc that are just as wide as the Avions and are also fast road performers.